Leonardo De Lorenzo

-Leonardo De Lorenzo (August 29, 1875 – July 29, 1962) was an Italian virtuoso flutist and music educator.
+Leonardo De Lorenzo (29 August 1875 – 29 July 1962) was an Italian virtuoso flautist and music educator.
+He served as the principal flautist at the New York Philharmonic under Gustav Mahler.
+Included among his pupils at the Eastman School of Music was the flautist Julius Baker.

 Biography

 Born at Viggiano, in the province of Potenza, De Lorenzo started playing the flute at the age of 8 and went to Naples to attend the Music conservatory "San Pietro a Majella".
-At 16, he moved to the United States, working at a hotel in Cerulean, Kentucky, but in 1896 he returned to Italy for the military service in Alessandria, becoming a member of a military band directed by Giovanni Moranzoni.
+At 16, he moved to the United States, working at a hotel in Cerulean, Kentucky, but in 1896 he returned to Italy for military service in Alessandria, becoming a member of a military band directed by Giovanni Moranzoni.

 Subsequently, he began his own career and toured in Italy, Germany, England and South Africa.
 He joined an orchestra in Cape Town at 25.
-In 1907, he returned to Naples to complete the studies, then he went to America again, becoming first flautist of the New York Philharmonic Orchestra, directed by Gustav Mahler, and played with the New York Symphony Orchestra, in substitution of Georges Barrère.
+In 1907, he returned to Naples to complete his studies, then he went to America again, becoming the first flautist of the New York Philharmonic Orchestra, directed by Gustav Mahler, and played with the New York Symphony Orchestra, in substitution of Georges Barrère.

-He was also flautist of the orchestras of Minneapolis, Los Angeles and Rochester.
+He was also a flautist of the orchestras of Minneapolis, Los Angeles and Rochester.
 In 1914, during his collaboration with the Minneapolis Symphony Orchestra, he met Maude Peterson, a pianist who frequently accompanied him and became his wife.
-In 1917, the Los Angeles Flute Club played a musical in his honor and De Lorenzo was appointed the first Honorary Member of the association.
+In 1917, the Los Angeles Flute Club played a musical in his honour and De Lorenzo was appointed the first Honorary Member of the association.

-From 1923 to 1935 he was professor for flute at the Eastman School of Music, where one of his students was Julius Baker, considered one of the greatest American flutist of his generation.
+From 1923 to 1935, he was a professor of flute at the Eastman School of Music, where one of his students was Julius Baker, considered one of the greatest American flautists of his generation.
 After his retirement, De Lorenzo focused on composition and writing of theoretical publications.
 Works such as Saltarello and Pizzica-pizzica are a homage to the characteristic sounds of the traditional music of his native town.
-In 1951 he released the book My complete story of the flute, a result of intensive research by De Lorenzo which made him one of the most eminent flute pedagogues of the 20th century.
+In 1951, he released the book My complete story of the flute, a result of intensive research by De Lorenzo, which made him one of the most eminent flute pedagogues of the 20th century.

-All of his research material was donated to the University of Southern California, on October 25, 1953.
-In the same year, he received an honorary doctorate of the Washington International Academy of Rome and was godfather for the newly formed flute club in Milan.
-On August 29, 1955 the Los Angeles Flute Club organized a concert playing his compositions for his 80th birthday.
+All of his research material was donated to the University of Southern California on 25 October 1953.
+In the same year, he received an honorary doctorate from the Washington International Academy of Rome and was godfather for the newly formed flute club in Milan.
+On 29 August 1955, the Los Angeles Flute Club organized a concert playing his compositions for his 80th birthday.
 De Lorenzo died in his home in Santa Barbara, California.
 The International Flute Competition "Leonardo De Lorenzo", held every two years in Viggiano from 1997 to 2013, was dedicated to him.